sifive/freedom-e-sdk/doc/sphinx/userguide/buildingdevboard.rst

 Debugging a Target Program
 --------------------------

+Debugging a program on a target development or FPGA board depends on having both the RISC-V GNU Toolchain and RISC-V OpenOCD installed on your development system.
+See :doc:`installing` for more information on installing OpenOCD.

+Debugging with Freedom E SDK also assumes that the program has already been uploaded to the target board.

+With the toolchain and OpenOCD installed, debugging a program is as simple as plugging the development board into your computer and running the following command:

 .. code-block:: bash

    make BSP=mee [PROGRAM=hello] [TARGET=sifive-hifive1] debug

 Cleaning a Target Program Build Directory
 -----------------------------------------

+The ``clean`` target can be used to restore a target program's directory to a clean state.

 .. code-block:: bash